pizlonator/fil-c-website/source/safepoints.md

 - Implementing `fork(2)`, which needs all threads to stop at a known-good point before the fork child jettisons them.

-- Debuggint the [FUGC](fugc.html).
+- Debugging the [FUGC](fugc.html).
 If you set the `FUGC_STW=1` environment variable, then the GC runs in a stop-the-world mode.
 This is useful for figuring out if a crash bug is due specifically to the concurrency support.

 ## Further Reading